Hawk Newsome: Biography

 In September 2021, Newsome called COVID-19 vaccine mandates "racist" and "discrimination."

 In November 2021, Newsome threatened "riots", "fire", and "bloodshed" in the streets if New York City mayor-elect Eric Adams reinstated the New York City Police Department's (NYPD) controversial anti-crime units.
 Later, when asked whether he condemned riots and burning down buildings after a police use-of-force incident he did not approve of he said, "I’m not going to condemn, nor am I going to condone it."

 Newsome has filed two ongoing civil lawsuits against the NYPD, alleging that he was assaulted by police officers and falsely arrested during two separate protests in 2017 and 2018.
 A video posted by the New York Daily News shows a police officer punching Newsome before several police officers tackled him to the ground.
 Newsome was holding a sign that read: "Blue Klux Klan".

+The New York Times stated that as people were leaving the courtroom after the acquittal of Daniel Penny for the death of Jordan Neely, Newsome, who was present in the courtroom and "...who has led daily protests during the trial — said toward Mr. Penny: 'It’s a small world, buddy.'
+Several people gasped and court officers urged the group to keep moving.
+Mr. Penny and his team were quickly ushered out."

+Later, addressing a crowd, Newsome made a similar threat, calling for "black vigilantism".